Alcoholic spirits measure: Ball-measuring cap

-United Kingdom
+Legislation

-The Weights and Measures Act of 1963 made it illegal in Britain for businesses to give short weights or short measures to consumers.
+The Weights and Measures Act 1963 made it illegal in Britain for businesses to give short weights or short measures to consumers.
 Before this there was no legislation, only guidelines as to the correct weight of an alcoholic spirit measure, and if spirit measures or optics were used, they required a government stamp to certify that the measure was accurate.
 This act specified that only gin, rum, vodka and whisky were spirits and had to be served in the prescribed measured quantities using an approved optic measure.
 All other drinks are not spirits (for the purposes of the act) and could be free poured.
 Today, these other drinks may not be free poured, but must be measured, though the bar is free to choose the size of the measure (which must be advertised).
 In practice, most bars will use the same size measure as for the four spirits.

 The 1963 act formalized the legal measures by which spirits and other alcoholic beverages should be dispensed, namely 1/4, 1/5 or 1/6 impgi, but this was replaced in 1985 when 25 ml or 35 ml were permitted.
 Landlords have the option to decide which quantity they sell, with the difference being caused by historically larger measures being used in Scotland and Northern Ireland.
 The landlord can choose one or the other but not both.

 Thimble measures are also used in 175 ml and 250 ml volumes for measuring wine.
 Although government stamped for the correct volume, the thimble measure does rely on the user measuring the wine out manually into the thimble.